thesamcaparros/thesamcaparros/README.md

-# The SAM CAPARRÓS™
+# The SAM CAPARRÓS
-The SAM CAPARRÓS™ | The Official Website!
+The SAM CAPARRÓS | The Original Website!